 From the 8,600-acre Konza Prairie Biological Station to the Johnson Cancer Research Center, the university is home to more than 90 research centers.
 University food safety research hubs include the Biosecurity Research Institute, National Agriculture Biosecurity Center and Food Safety Consortium.

-You'll work with some of the nation's best.
-Since 2010, seven faculty members earned recognition through the National Science Foundation's prestigious Faculty Early Career Development Program.
+When working with Kansas State University, you will be working with some of the nation's best faculty.
+Between 2011 and 2015, nine faculty members earned recognition through the National Science Foundation's prestigious Faculty Early Career Development Program.

 Access a profiles of K-State researchers by college of department or search for experts by topic.

 View a list of K-State research centers and institutes.

 The Office of the Vice President for Research

 Learn more about the university's research mission, supporting offices, and services.
 Contact this office via phone at 785-532-5110 or email at email@example.com.